-Going in to the holidays is a good time to start thinking about your New Year’s Resolutions.
+Going into the holidays is a good time to start thinking about your New Year’s Resolutions.
 As the year ends, we reflect on all that we have accomplished.
 We should then consider what goals to set for the coming year.
-In 2018, make the decision to SURPASS your 2017 accomplishments.
+In 2020, make the decision to SURPASS your 2019 accomplishments.
 This motivated outlook doesn’t just benefit you.
 As you succeed, your clients will succeed.
-An easy way to begin, is by setting some estate planning resolutions.
-Below are 5 suggestions from expert Bruce Popper CFP®, ChFC:
+An easy way to begin is by setting some estate planning resolutions.
+Below are 5 suggestions from Mercury Specialist Bruce Popper CFP®, ChFC:

 Review Your Clients Estate Plan in Light of Tax Law Changes